-Grant reported from Cairo on October 16, where he received another directive: “You will immediately proceed to the Galt House, Louisville, Kentucky, where you will meet an officer of the War Department with your orders and instructions.
+“You will immediately proceed to the Galt House, Louisville, Kentucky, where you will meet an officer of the War Department with your orders and instructions.
 You will take with you your staff, etc., for immediate operations in the field.”
-That day, Lincoln approved creation of a new Military Division of the Mississippi, which combined the Departments of the Cumberland, Ohio, and Tennessee under one commander.

 Stanton quickly met the real Grant and presented him with two sets of War Department orders.
-They both had the same first clause:
+They both began the same:

 “By direction of the President of the United States, the Departments of the Ohio, of the Cumberland, and of the Tennessee, will constitute the Military Division of the Mississippi.
 Major General U.S. Grant, United States Army, is placed in command of the Military Division of the Mississippi, with his headquarters in the field.”

-The orders differed on the second clause.
-The first left all department commanders in place under Grant, and the second replaced Rosecrans with Major General George H. Thomas over the Department of the Cumberland.
-Grant quickly chose the second.
-Burnside would stay as head of the Department of the Ohio, while Major General William T. Sherman would replace Grant over the Department of the Tennessee.
+The two orders differed on the second clause.
+One version left all department commanders in place under him, and the other replaced Rosecrans with Major General George H. Thomas.
+Grant, who had been unimpressed with Rosecrans during the Battles of Iuka and Corinth, quickly chose the latter version.
+Major General Ambrose E. Burnside would stay as head of the Department of the Ohio, while Major General William T. Sherman would replace Grant over the Department of the Tennessee.

 Grant left Louisville on October 20 and headed for Chattanooga to take personal command of the situation.
-It would be a harder journey than initially anticipated.
+It would be a harder journey than expected.